 This site was conceived and developed and is edited and maintained by Anderson with some database, video and Web page-design leadership from Dan Anderson, John David Parsons and Rebecca Bass of the University Communications department at Elon.

 The Imagining the Internet Fellows: The following communications leaders are senior fellows of the Imagining the Internet Center.
-Each has taken vital leadership roles on several projects over the years.
+Each has taken vital leadership roles on mutiple projects over the years.

 Elon alumni contributors Jennifer Guarino, Olivia Hubert-Allen, Jennifer Connolly, Morgan Little, Ashley Barnas, Bethany Swanson, Lianna Catino and Carolyn VanBrocklin have played important roles in work for the center in the years after their graduation from Elon University.